Josephs, Kelly

 -

-PSC-CUNY Grant, Research Foundation of CUNY, Funding to complete revisions on book manuscript, "Disturbers of the Peace".
-2011-2012: .
+PSC-CUNY Grant, Research Foundation of CUNY, "Disturbers of the Peace" (revisions and editing).
+2011-12: .

 PSC-CUNY Grant, Research Foundation of CUNY, Funding to visit the Derek Walcott archive in Trinidad, WI.
 2010-11: .

 PSC-CUNY Grant, Research Foundation of CUNY, Funding to visit the V. S. Naipaul archive in Tulsa, OK.
-Spring 2008-09: .
+2008-09: .

-- Other Professional Activities and Public Service:
+Other Professional Activities and Public Service

 -